Leod3/konaexynos/README.md

 - select your chipset
 - edit the table
 - press save gpu freq table
-- press repack and flash image (if u want to get safe press backup old image and follow the screen instructions)
+- press repack and flash image
 - reboot and see if it works

 ### How much improvement can I get?

-- nobody knows it (yet)
-- I will test it on a s10 5g
+- some since you can underclock and add new frequencies

 ### Prebuilt binaries